JEschete/RA_Backlog_Timer/README.md

 ### Network Requests

 This tool makes HTTPS requests to:
-- `retroachievements.org` - to fetch your Want to Play list
+- `retroachievements.org` - to fetch your Want to Play list and game progression data
 - `howlongtobeat.com` - to fetch game completion times

 No data is sent to any other servers.